-So if you are trying to decide where to eat in the Margaret River, here we give you our pick of the best Margaret River wineries for lunch.
+So if you are looking for some fabulous Margaret River food, here we give you our pick of the best wineries in Margaret River for lunch.
 And the best news for those visiting Margaret River with kids?
-They are all child-friendly too!
+These wineries are all child-friendly too!

 The a la carte menu is littered with interesting concoctions such as Grilled Marron with preserved onion congee and kombu, or Wagin Duck with kohlrabi, quince and Japanese mustard, or opt for the 5- or 7-course degustation menu, served with matching wines, of course.

 One of the most famous wineries in Margaret River, Leeuwin Estate is renowned for its stunning Margaret River wines, most notably its Arts Series Chardonnay and Arts Series Cabernet Sauvignon.